kjradem/monte_carlo_linear_classifier/README.md

 | training_set_size (float) | Changes the percentage of data used as training set, between 0.0 and 1.0   |

 ## Credits
 Originally coded as an assignment for a class on data mining.
+Data was provided in class as-is, original source unknown.